Amendments of Bangladesh Constitution and Their Impacts

 Like the first one the third amendment was made to face a practical situation, it made changes in Article 2 of the Constitution and gave effect to an agreement between Bangladesh and India relating to some changes in boundary lines between these two countries

-After the national independence the people of Bangladesh were presented a well-written and much improved constitution over all the existing constitutions of the sub-continent.
+After the national independence the people of Bangladesh were presented a well-written and much-improved constitution over all the existing constitutions of the sub-continent.
 The Constitution, to a large extent, reflected the aspirations of the people nurtured for nearly two decades.
 But only after 3 years of its/life the same AL government which had adopted it transformed it, by the 4th Amendment, beyond any resemblance with the original.
 Ft virtually turned the Constitution, a best one, into the worst one in the world.

 On 28th December, 1974 emergency was declared throughout the country suspending fundamental right guaranteed in the Constitution.
 While justifying such an action it was mentioned in the government hand on that a group of people who were opposed to the independence and Emergence of Bangladesh as a sovereign state were active in various subversive-activities and they were joined by others who failed to attain power through constitutional means.
 It also disclosed that some collaborators were subverting the state and were engaged in activities which were creating impossible conditions in the country for attaining normal political stability and orderly economic progress.
 Though the emergency was proclaimed with a view to bringing the deteriorated economic situation under control by arresting and punishing the hoarders, black marketers, smugglers, armed bandits etc. It was not the real reason behind.
 The main aspect of it way to create conditions which would be congenial for a smooth ushering of a stem which Mujib by that time had already decided to introduce the party dictatorial system in the Constitution.
 Accordingly, on 25th January, 1975 only 27 days after the emergency was proclaim the country went through the most significant and rascal change in the Constitution.1 The infamous Fourth Amendment.
-Bill to the Constitution was introduced in the parliament and the parliament passed the Bill into an Act at a speed unprecedented in the history of law making.
-Within half-an hour the crucial Bill which was of the greatest importance, was passed through- and no discussion or debate-was allowed.
+Bill to the Constitution was introduced in the parliament and the parliament passed the Bill into an Act at a speed unprecedented in the history of lawmaking.
+Within half-an-hour, the crucial Bill which was of the greatest importance, was passed through- and no discussion or debate-was allowed.
 “The way the Bill was adopted demonstrated the omnipotence of Sheikh Mujib’s leadership.
 A constitutional dictatorship was established which formally buried parliamentary democracy and the growth of constitutionalism in Bangladesh”.

-Subject matter of the Amendment
+The subject matter of the Amendment

 The major changes introduced by the Amendment have been discussed below along with their effects and consequences over constitutionalism in Bangladesh—

-1. In place of parliamentary system the so-called presidential system was introduced.
+1. In place of parliamentary system, the so-called presidential system was introduced.

 Firstly, an essential element of the presidential system is the principle of separation of powers.
 And the separation of powers must be a balanced separation as opposed to absolute separation of powers.
 To maintain the separation of power as a balanced one there must be the principle of checks and balances which prevent any organ of the government form becoming arbitrary and dictatorial.
 Bin the presidential system as introduced by the 4th Amendment was adopted without any of these two important principles.
 In true presidential system, as there is the doctrine of separation of power, no minister can be a member of parliament.
-But in the 4th Amendment it was provided that the President could appoint Ministers from among the members of the parliament or from outside [Art.
+But in the 4th Amendment, it was provided that the President could appoint Ministers from among the members of the parliament or from outside [Art.
 58(3}].
 There was left, therefore, no separation of power.

 Secondly under the Amendment, the President was to be elected by “the people in a direct election (Art.
 48).
 So the new President under the amended system were to face and be elected in a direct election.
 But by inserting a special provision in the 4th Schedule Sheikh Mujib was made President by operation of law.
 As the provision goes: